 So how is everyone holding up after a month of this?
 I'll be honest, each time I think I'm fine, something causes me to unravel a bit at the seams.
-I think I have a grasp on the new normal, then I hear of a friend who is diagnosed, I see a story on the news, Emerson will mention a friend from school she misses, or something minor happens like we run out of mayonnaise and it's over.
+I think I have a grasp on the new normal, then I hear of a friend who is diagnosed, I see a story on the news, my daughter will mention a friend from school she misses, or something minor happens like we run out of mayonnaise and it's over.
 But those moments aren't as much now as they were the first two weeks.

 A month ago, I was freaking out about this job.
 It seemed so tone-deaf to be a blogger during a pandemic.
 Experts were telling bloggers to continue as normal, don't discuss it because Google will ping your site and ad revenue will drop, write evergreen content, and after a few weeks things will even out.
 But I don't think things will even out in a few weeks, or even a few months and it has nothing to do with when shelter in place rules are lifted.
 Our world will never be the same, so how can my blog?

 Last weekend I did a major closet cleanout and ended up with five bags to donate, sell, or use for a fundraiser once I can figure out how to make that happen with all that is going on.
 The process was emotional; I felt irrationally angry, I felt so defeated, so disappointed in myself.
 So much waste, so much consumption, so much stuff.
 Clothing is important, clothing can make us feel strong and safe and powerful and sexy and smart and beautiful and fun.
 Clothing can show respect or command it from others.
 But no one needs 50 clutch purses and as many scarves as I had amassed.
 And what was I doing promoting such consumption?